 Things have been conspicuously quiet around here lately … however, that’s on our website only!
-Of course, we have been rather busy, with the result that we could complete the translation of Chapter 7 of Prof. Zollner’s book “Physics of the Electric guitar.
-Check it out in the chapter listing here (scroll down far to Chapter 7), or get a direct full download here.
+Of course, we have been rather busy, with the result that we could complete the translation of Chapter 7 of Prof. Zollner’s book „Physics of the Electric guitar.
+Check it out in the chapter listing here (scroll down far to Chapter 7), or get a full download here (a lot of data – might take a while).

 After the last updates (relating to amplifier electronics and loudspeakers), this time we have a massive amount of information on the mechanics of the electric guitar available.